 2.7 We therefore propose to run a one-time trial of the right of reply process for the TRS exercise (2019/20).
 That involves a three-stage evaluation process, i.e., first, preliminary proposals evaluated by TRS panel members in December 2018 and shortlisted for invitation to submit full proposals.
 Second, full proposals assessed by external reviewers and by TRS panel members in the spring of 2019 and shortlisted for invitation to be interviewed.
 Finally, interviews by TRS panel members in June 2019 to determine funding priorities.
 The number of invited full proposals is expected to be around 15.
 The process will be to send all anonymous external reviewers' comments on the full proposals (but not grades or rankings) received by the Secretariat by a certain date to the Project Coordinator (PC) and to the Research Offices of the universities by email.
 The PC's reply to all of the comments (but not necessarily addressing each comment) will be limited in length and in scope, and will be due in one week.
 The TRS panel members will then combine their own evaluations, those of the external reviewers, and the PC's reply to the external reviewers in deciding on shortlisting priorities for interviews.
-Our suggestion was accepted by the RGC and the trial arrangement is being implemented in the TRS
+Our suggestion was accepted by the RGC and the trial arrangement was implemented in the TRS 2019/20 exercise.
+The RGC also decided to continue the trial arrangements in the next TRS and AoE exercises to collect more data for further consideration.